 - Defective side impact or front impact sensor.

 - Seat belt buckle

 - B1329 defective airbag module

-- B1346 high resistance in the first stage circuit of the driver airbag squid (steering wheel airbag).
+- B1346 high resistance in the first stage circuit of the driver airbag squib (steering wheel airbag).
 Most likely the problem is the clock spring.
-Most likely there is an open circuit in the ribbon cable inside the clock spring which connects to the driver airbag squid.
+Most likely there is an open circuit in the ribbon cable inside the clock spring which connects to the driver airbag squib.